-One of your challenges as an educator is to prepare your students to live and work in a highly globalized, interconnected world.
+One of your challenges as an educator is to engage students.
+Another challenge is to prepare your students to live and work in a highly globalized, interconnected world.
 Luckily, technology is making it easier than ever to learn about other cultures, follow international news, and build friendships with people around the world.

 1. Harness the Power of Music

 Starting class by playing a song (or even a music video) from a particular country or region can be a great way to expand students’ cultural horizons while engaging their attention through multimedia.

 For instance, a French teacher could consider beginning every class with a song from a prominent French artist.
 For language learners, this has the added benefit of helping with oral comprehension and pronunciation.
 To demonstrate the huge range of French dialects spoken around the world, the teacher could specifically showcase selections from musicians who are Cajun, Haitian, Québécois, and so on.

 This is a great tool because it doesn’t take very much time or a huge amount of resources, but can go a long way in showing students living, breathing culture.
 Want to try it out for yourself?
 Here are our tips: